 Fifty (50) participants working in rural sanitation and hygiene from Asia and Africa are expected to convene for the learning event.
 This event will facilitate in-depth discussions amongst SNV’s teams and government partners in Nepal, Bhutan, Lao PDR, Ethiopia, Rwanda, Tanzania and Zambia, and professionals from development organisations, including the World Health Organization (WHO), WaterAid Australia and London School of Hygiene and Tropical Medicine (LSHTM).

-Supported jointly by the Australian Government (Department of Foreign Affairs and Trade, DFAT) as part of its Water for Women Fund, the United Kingdom (Department for International Development, DFID), and SNV – the learning event’s objectives are to:
+Supported jointly by the Australian Government (Department of Foreign Affairs and Trade, DFAT) as part of its Water for Women Fund, the Government of the United Kingdom (Foreign, Commonwealth & Development Office; formerly DFID), and SNV – the learning event’s objectives are to:

 - Learn from different health care and WASH sector organisation contexts, and ongoing initiatives in improving WASH in health care facilities (HCFs).